Incorporating Event-Specific Training

 • Adjusting volume based on competition proximity

-Too little leaves athletes unprepared.
+Too much volume burns you out.
+Too little leaves you unprepared.

 Adapting to Competition Events